Mikejo5000/vsts-docs-pr/docs/_shared/qa-why-cant-sign-in-msa-azuread-account.md

 1. Go to this URL: http://aka.ms/vssignout

 	You'll see a message that says, "Sign out in progress."
-After you sign out, you're redirected to the Visual Studio webpage @visualstudio.microsoft.com.
+After you sign out, you're redirected to the Visual Studio @visualstudio.microsoft.com webpage.

 	> [!TIP]
 	> If the sign-out page takes more than a minute to sign you out, close the browser and continue.